itsmeodx/ft_printf/README.md

 It is actually pretty cool :)

 ## Introduction
-For the ft_printf project of the 42 school cursus, we must recreate the famous C library printf function.
+For this project of the 42 school cursus, we must recreate the famous C library printf function.
 This project teaches us about variadic arguments as well as structures if we plan to implement printf's extra flags.

 - Supported conversions: %, c, s, p, i, d, u, x, X
 - Supported flags: # + (space)
-- Supported options: - 0 . * width
+- Supported options: - 0 . width

 ## Status
-Finished: 2022-02-07.
+Finished: 2024-02-04.
 Grade: 125/100.

 ## Usage

-``make`` or ``make bonus`` to compile.
+``make`` to compile.

 ### Basic Usage
 For example, let's create a ``main.c`` file.